 We need your donations, whether you donate funds directly or contribute services, supplies or contribute prizes and silent auction items for our fund-raisers.
 Donate securely on-line using CanadaHelps, or for our mailing address to send a donation please go to our Contacts page.
 A tax receipt will be issued for donations to the DMRS.

 We also need your time.
-The DMRS currently relies on the SAR and Boating Safety members of Unit-8.
+The DMRS currently relies on the SAR and Boating Safety members of Station-8.
 We need community volunteers to help run the society so the Unit members, who are already contributing their time to Unit operations, do not get burnt out.
 Skills in marketing, fund-raising, business and law are also a great asset.